Terraform-centilazed-pipline/centerlized-pipline-/GITHUB-APP-SETUP.md

 ## Troubleshooting

 ### "Bad credentials" error
-- Check GITHUB_APP_ID matches the app
+- Check GTHUB_APP_ID matches the app
-- Verify GITHUB_APP_PRIVATE_KEY has complete .pem content
+- Verify GTHUB_APP_PRIVATE_KEY has complete .pem content
 - Ensure app is installed on the repository

 ### "Resource not accessible by integration"